r0075h3ll/r0075h3ll.github.io/_posts/2023-08-15-LLM-Security-Series-01.md

 ### The error: where does it lack

 LLMs are very capable of generating analytical and fluent as well as diverse and creative texts.
-But, there are places/situations where it has been known/seen to have generated output(s), while exercising it's creative freedom, that completely deviate from facts and/or contextual logic.
+But, there are places/situations where it has been known/seen to have generated output(s), while exercising its creative freedom, that completely deviate from facts and/or contextual logic.

 LLMs are trained on general knowledge, so if you ask it about something specific such as opening and closing hours of a particular restaurant, it will give you a generic/generalized answer instead of a specific one.
 Your favourite restaurant might be opening at 11 A.M. but the LLM might say that it's 8 A.M.
 Answers are provided on the basis of extensive training data (general knowledge) unlike chatbots, that contain specific information regarding a particular topic/entity. **LLMs hallucinate**.